 - Determine customer loyalty by market segment

-- Find out which customers you’re at risk losing
+- Find out which markets or customers you’re at risk losing

 - Compare your firm against industry and market sector benchmarks